Menopause simplified – is HRT a good option for me?

 3. An up-to-date weight.

-4. Fill out this questionnaire and send back to your practices' inbox before your consultation.
+4. Fill out this questionnaire and bring it to the appointment with you or send back to your practices' inbox before your consultation.

-Symptoms may include some or all of the below and can be intermittent initially
+Symptoms may include some or all of the below and they can be intermittent initially

 We typically diagnose menopause from symptoms alone and don't need to do blood tests.